R. S. Hamilton

-Ralph Scott Hamilton (1879-1960) was a Republican politician from the U.S. state of Oregon, was the Speaker of the Oregon House of Representatives for its 1929 regular session.
+Ralph Scott Hamilton (1879–1960) was a Republican politician from the U.S. state of Oregon, was the Speaker of the Oregon House of Representatives for its 1929 regular session.

 Early life and career

-Hamilton was born 6 December 1879 in East Palestine, Ohio.
+Hamilton was born on 6 December 1879 in East Palestine, Ohio.
 He was the son of Cyrus and Ida (Long) Hamilton.
 Hamilton attended Danville Military Institute in Virginia for several years.
 He then went on to the University of Missouri, where he was a top student and a star baseball player.
 He received a law degree from university in 1905 and admitted to the Missouri bar that same year.

 He moved to Lind, Washington and was admitted to the Washington state bar in 1906.
 In 1908, he married his college sweetheart, Virginia Yancey.
 In 1911, the Hamiltons moved to Eugene, Oregon.
 He passed the Oregon bar examination and began law practice law in Eugene that same year.
 Hamilton also taught at the University of Oregon Law School from 1916 to 1918.

-State Representative
+State representative

 In 1918, Hamilton moved to Bend, Oregon and opened a law practice there.
 He was elected to the Oregon House of Representatives in 1924, representing a very large rural district that included Crook, Deschutes, Jefferson, Klamath, and Lake counties.
 He served in that body from 1925 through 1932.
 During the 1929 legislative session, Hamilton was elected Speaker of the House.
 He also served as acting Governor of Oregon for a short period in 1930.
 During this period, Hamilton was also active in the local Chamber of Commerce, serving as president of the Bend Chamber of Commerce for several years.